 It’s toffee apple season!
 And in accordance to the law of Autumn, we’ve been happily munching through toffee apples like there’s no tomorrow!
 I’m assuming that toffee apples were invented as a way of getting rid of slightly over ripe apples in an appealing way, and let me tell you – I’m a huge fan!
-So in preparation for our Halloween party last night, I decided to make our own!
+So in preparation for our Halloween party last night, I decided to make our own toffee apples!
 Luckily we have our very own apple tree in the garden, so we were able to make use of applies that perhaps aren’t flavoursome enough to eat on their own.
 As a little task, I sent our three year old daughter out into the garden to pick some applies from the lowest branches.
 I am guessing that certain apples – probably non waxy ones, are probably better for toffee apples, but I think it’s one of those things where you just use what you already have in.

 If you’d like to make some too, here is my recipe.

-Ingredients for Toffee Apples
+What are the Ingredients for Toffee Apples

 5 table spoons of golden syrup